elisangelofreire/Responsive-Web-Design_freeCodeCamp/CertifiedProject002-TributePage/README.md

 8. Your #image should use max-width and height properties to resize responsively, relative to the width of its parent element, without exceeding its original size
 9. Your img element should be centered within its parent element Fulfill the user stories and pass all the tests below to complete this project.
 Give it your own personal style.
 Happy Coding!

+#TEST
+Tests
+Passed:You should have a main element with an id of main.
+Passed:Your #img-div, #image, #img-caption, #tribute-info, and #tribute-link should all be descendants of #main.
+Passed:You should have an element with an id of title.
+Passed:Your #title should not be empty.
+Passed:You should have a figure or div element with an id of img-div.
+Passed:You should have an img element with an id of image.
+Passed:Your #image should be a descendant of #img-div.
+Passed:You should have a figcaption or div element with an id of img-caption.
+Passed:Your #img-caption should be a descendant of #img-div.
+Passed:Your #img-caption should not be empty.
+Passed:You should have an element with an id of tribute-info.
+Passed:Your #tribute-info should not be empty.
+Passed:You should have an a element with an id of tribute-link.
+Passed:Your #tribute-link should have an href attribute and value.
+Passed:Your #tribute-link should have a target attribute set to _blank.
+Passed:Your img element should have a display of block.
+Passed:Your #image should have a max-width of 100%.
+Passed:Your #image should have a height of auto.
+Passed:Your #image should be centered within its parent.